 That was a huge compliment, but it was also sobering.
-I’m moved by the astounding creativity of my friends and peers.
+We're moved by the astounding creativity of our friends and peers.
 How talented they are.
 And yet they ask for help because they are desperate to know how it all works.
 To stop struggling.

-I understand.
-I’ve been figuring out how to do this without a guide for almost twenty years.
-I’ve signed with a record label and have had managers and agents, but I’ve mostly done it myself.
-I’ve released five albums independently, raised $25,000 on Kickstarter, instigated a decade’s worth of collaborative projects, and booked hundreds of concerts myself.
+We understand.
+We’ve been figuring out how to do this without a guide for over twenty years.
+We’ve signed with record labels and have had managers and agents, but we’ve mostly done it ourselves.
+We’ve released albums independently, raised over $80,000 on Kickstarter, instigated a decade’s worth of collaborative projects, and booked thousands of concerts ourselves.

-Last year, I began teaching a workshop called “How to Book Yourself Without an Agent” to answer many of the questions that fellow musicians had.
-Based on the success of those workshops, I set to work on a more comprehensive course—this course—that encompasses everything it takes to self-manage your career.
-What I’m offering is the hard-won knowledge I’ve accumulated that can uncover valuable opportunities for others.
+In 2015, Jayme began teaching a workshop called “How to Book Yourself Without an Agent” to answer many of the questions that fellow musicians had.
+Based on the success of those workshops, we set to work on a more comprehensive course—this course—that encompasses everything it takes to self-manage your career.
+What we're offering is the hard-won knowledge we’ve accumulated that can uncover valuable opportunities for others.

 YOU’LL GET SIX ESSENTIAL STUDY MODULES, PLUS A BONUS:

-As artists, I believe we can do a better job of representing ourselves and managing our own careers than most agents and managers because no one will care more than we do.
+As artists, we can do a better job of representing ourselves and managing our own careers than most agents and managers because no one will care more than we do.
 We’re in it for the long haul and music isn’t just a living, it’s a life.
-There is no one better to represent our inner vision —our passion and our drive—than ourselves.
+There is no one better to represent our inner vision—our passion and our drive—than ourselves.